1.27 million Singaporean households to get $500 CDC vouchers each from Jan 3

 Several supermarkets are offering limited-time promotions: Those who use the CDC vouchers at their outlets will get additional rebates and discounts.
 This includes FairPrice supermarkets.

-Group chief executive of FairPrice Group Vipul Chawla told The Straits Times that in 2023, the group returned about $200 million in the form of discounts, rebates and donations to the community, including through its support of the CDC vouchers scheme.
+Group chief executive of FairPrice Group Vipul Chawla told The Straits Times that in 2023, the group returned about $200 million in the form of discounts, rebates and donations to the community, including through its support of the scheme.

 The latest vouchers are valid till Dec 31, 2024.